michaelbaril/sqlout/README.md

 [![Tests](https://img.shields.io/github/actions/workflow/status/michaelbaril/sqlout/run-tests.yml?branch=master&label=tests)](https://github.com/michaelbaril/sqlout/actions/workflows/run-tests.yml?query=branch%3Amaster)
 [![Coverage](https://img.shields.io/endpoint?url=https%3A%2F%2Fmichaelbaril.github.io%2Fsqlout%2Fcoverage%2Fbadge.json)](https://michaelbaril.github.io/sqlout/coverage/)

-Sqlout is a very simple MySQL driver for Laravel Scout.
+Sqlout is a MySQL driver for Laravel Scout.
 It indexes the data into a dedicated table of the MySQL database, and uses a fulltext index to search.
 It is meant for small-sized projects, for which bigger solutions such as ElasticSearch would be an overkill.

-Sqlout is different than Scout 9's native `Database` engine because it indexes data in a separate, dedicated table, and uses a fulltext index.
+Sqlout is different than Scout's native `Database` engine because it indexes data in a separate, dedicated table, and uses a fulltext index.
 Sqlout has more features such as field weights and word stemming.